Charles Paget (conspirator): Secret visit to England

 In the summer of 1583, Paget travelled from Rouen secretly into England, using the pseudonym Mope.
 It is alleged that the object of his journey was to concert measures for an invasion by the Duke of Guise and the King of Scots.
 For a time he hid in the house of William Davies, at Patching, Sussex.
 On 8 September he had an interview at Petworth with Henry Percy, 8th Earl of Northumberland.
 He was afterwards secretly conveyed to a lodge in the Earl's park called Conigar Lodge, where he stayed for about eight days.
 His brother, Thomas, was also summoned to Petworth.
 On 16 September Paget met in a wood, called Patching Copse, with William Shelley, who was subsequently convicted of treason.
 Paget likely also met at this time with Lord Henry Howard, who had come to Sussex from Norfolk.

-In a letter written on 25 October 1582 Thomas Paget told Paget that his abiding in Rouen was more misliked in England than his abiding in Paris, considering that he consorted there with men like John Lesley, Bishop of Ross, adding that:

-he was sorry to hear by some good friends that he carried himself not so dutifully as he ought to do, and that he would disown him as a brother if he forgot the duty he owed to England.
+In a letter written on 25 October 1582 Thomas Paget told Paget that his abiding in Rouen was more misliked in England than his abiding in Paris, considering that he consorted there with men like John Lesley, Bishop of Ross, adding that:he was sorry to hear by some good friends that he carried himself not so dutifully as he ought to do, and that he would disown him as a brother if he forgot the duty he owed to England.

 From this letter, it would seem that Thomas Paget's interview with his brother at Petworth must have been of a more innocent character than has been generally supposed.
 However, about the end of November Thomas Paget himself fled to Paris and was from thenceforth suspected of complicity in all his brother's treasons.
-On 2 December 1583, Sir Edward Stafford, the English ambassador to the French court, wrote from Paris to Sir Frances Walsingham that: